spkenv/spk/docs/spec.md

 pkg: my-package/1.0.0
 ```

+{{% notice note %}}
+Package names can only be composed of lowercase ascii letters, digits and dashes (`-`).
+This is done to try and make sure that packages are easier to find and predict, rather than having a whole bunch of different ways to name them (eg: myPackage, MyPackage, My_Package, my_package, my-package, etc...).
+This restricted character set also provides the greatest freedom for us extend the naming specification in the future, if needed.
+{{% /notice %}}

 ### Compatibility

 The optional `compat` field of a package specifies the compatibility between versions of this package.
 The compat field takes a version number, with each digit replaced by one or more characters denoting compatibility (`a` for api compatibility, `b` for binary compatbility and `x` for no compatibility).
 Multiple characters can be put together if necessary: `x.ab`.